Starting with bees

 When should I get my bees?

-We recommend you to buy local raised bees from a trusted beekeeper.
+We recommend you buy local raised bees from a trusted beekeeper.
 We do not recommend buying bees online or from outside our area.

 Swarms may be available in May and June; overwintered nucs in April and May and current year’s nucs in June, or early July.
 You may get some honey from your bees in the first year.
 You will never taste better honey!